iamd3vil/website/content/blog/waitgroup_golang.md

 }
 ```

 By using an anonymous function, we encapsulate the WaitGroup handling without affecting function signatures.
 This way, we don't force the caller to pass in a waitgroup unnecessarily, and func1 doesn't need to be aware of our goroutine orchestration.

-This way, we are not forcing the caller to pass in a waitgroup unnecessarily, and func1 doesn't need to know about our orchestration of goroutines.
 It achieves the same goal but in a cleaner and more elegant way.

 This small post serves as a documentation, so I can easily reference it whenever I come across the earlier mentioned pattern and suggest this improved approach.